 Do You Know Which Of These Snacks Are Healthy Enough For School Vending Machines?
 Schools Brace for Launch of Federal Snack Rules.
 Published Online: June 11, 2014 Published in Print: June 11, 2014, as Schools Brace for Start Of 'Smart Snack' Rules Federal nutrition rules set to go into effect July 1 would force enticing items like cheesy pizza off the à la carte line at Township High School District 214 in Arlington Heights, Ill.

-Last Friday, the U.S. Healthy School Food: In Nearly All States, Fewer Than Half Of High Schools Sold Fruits Or Vegetables As Snacks In 2010, Report Says.
+Last Friday, the U.S. Department of Agriculture (USDA) announced new proposed standards for snacks sold at schools.
+Healthy School Food: In Nearly All States, Fewer Than Half Of High Schools Sold Fruits Or Vegetables As Snacks In 2010, Report Says.
 While the new nutritional guidelines imposed by the USDA this fall require a wider selection of fruits and vegetables in school meals, the same cannot be said of snacks sold in school stores, snack bars or vending machines.

-PAUL J.RICHARDS/AFP/Getty Images.
+PAUL J.RICHARDS/AFP/Getty Images WASHINGTON In order to ensure there is healthier food on school campuses, the government is proposing new standards on school snacks.
+If passed, students may have to say bye to sugar-filled candy, high-calorie sports drinks and greasy dishes.
 School vending machine laws would help kids lose weight, study shows.
 (CBS/AP) Snacks sold in vending machines at schools may soon be getting healthier under the government's ongoing plan to raise a healthier generation.